-In 1987, I was privileged to be part of a group of college students who worked with Adobe on the beta testing for Pagemaker, which would later expand into InDesign, Photoshop, and Illustrator.
-It was the best introduction to computer graphic design that anyone could have asked for, built on a solid foundation of ‘old-school’ graphic design and advertising practices.
+In 1987, I was privileged to be part of a group of college students who worked with Adobe on the beta testing for Pagemaker, the precursor to InDesign, Photoshop, and Illustrator.
+It was the best introduction to computer graphic design that anyone could have asked for, built on ‘old-school’ graphic design and advertising practices.

-Starting in the advertising industry before computer software became standard has given me an edge: computers and design software are great tools, but at the end of the day, tools shouldn’t make or break a company’s success.
+Starting in the advertising industry before computer software became a thing gave me an edge: computers and design software are great tools, but at the end of the day, too many people forget that tools are just a means to an end.
 Effective marketing and branding take thought, planning, and a hefty dose of creativity.
 Experience doesn’t hurt, either.

-I had left work the night before and flown across town to get to my son’s daycare before they closed at 5:30, upset that Joseph (then three) would be the last one there, again.
-It had been three weeks since my husband, Paul, had graduated from college and accepted a job in Birmingham, coming home to Chattanooga on the weekends.
+I had left work the night before and flown across town to get to my son’s daycare before they closed, stressed out that Joseph (then three) would be the last one there, again.
+It had been three weeks since my husband had graduated from college and taken a job out of town, coming home to Chattanooga on the weekends.

 I had never missed a deadline at work.
 While my husband was in school, he picked up our son as soon as his nap was over – which allowed me to work as late as I needed, and I was often the last person out of the building each night.
-But with my husband working out of town, I could no longer stay at the office after we closed.
-Instead, I took work home and worked in the early mornings.
-I still put in the ‘time,’ just not at the office.
-However, this was years before working from home became normal, and my boss wanted to see me at my desk.
+With my husband out of town, I could no longer stay at the office after we closed.
+Instead, I took work home.
+I still put in the time, just not at the office.
+But this was years before working from home became normal, and my boss wanted to see me at my desk.

 I had long dreamed of starting my own company.
 Months before, I had even put together a business plan.
 But I was absolutely terrified of going out on my own; I was still the main breadwinner in our family and didn’t want to risk our security.